-How to become a jewellery designer.
-Niamh's story
+How to become a jewellery maker: Niamh's story

 Meet Niamh, 19, from Maidstone.
 She's a jewellery maker for Tatty Devine whose jewellery is designed in London and handmade in Kent.
 Part of our Bitesize world of work series.